Do you want to save money on college? Of course, you do.

 So you should go to community college first, right?
 That’s what everyone says, anyway.

 They say community college is cheaper than a university.
 That community college makes education more affordable.
 And that community college can help you avoid student loan debt.

 Well, I just said it.
-And I’ll say it again: a lot students are not better off going to community college first, even if it’s cheaper than a four year school.
+And I’ll say it again: a lot of students are not better off going to community college first, even if it’s cheaper than a four-year school.

 Community colleges have a different educational purpose and a different student population than universities.

 Historically, community colleges provided job training, and most community colleges still do.
 But over time the role of community colleges has changed.
 Today, many students plan to transfer to four-year universities after completing community college.